Federal Direct Loans

 Students are required to complete Online Entrance Counseling prior to receiving federal student loans.

-All Graduating Seniors are required to complete both Online Exit Counseling and In-Person Counseling with one of our Financial Aid Counselors.
-Exit Counseling sessions provide opportunities for students to ask questions regarding repayment options, how to contact their Federal Loan Servicer and knowledge about what to do if they are unable to make their minimum payments.
+All graduating seniors who borrowed student loans are required to complete both Online Exit Counseling and In-Person Counseling with one of our financial aid counselors.
+Exit Counseling sessions provide opportunities for students to review their student loans, ask questions regarding repayment options, learn about how to contact their Federal Loan Servicer and what to do if they are unable to make their minimum payments.